SWOSSAA CONSTITUTION

 BY-LAW 7 – CONVENOR’S EXPENSES

-accrue expenses associated with a SWOSSAA event prior to obtaining permission
+should not accrue expenses associated with a SWOSSAA event prior to obtaining

-to do so from the SWOSSAA secretary-treasurer.
-Failure to do so may result in
+permission to do so from the SWOSSAA secretary-treasurer.
+Failure to do so may

 after the SWOSSAA event.
 This statement